gtufte/sensu-go-mattermost-handler/README.md

 ## Installing with Puppet

-Using (the Sensu Go Puppet-module)[https://forge.puppet.com/sensu/sensu], defined the handler in Hiera like so:
+Using [the Sensu Go Puppet-module](https://forge.puppet.com/sensu/sensu), defined the handler in Hiera like so:

 ```
 sensu::backend::handlers: